 Using a separate supplier for each element can get messy and expensive, quickly.
 And, with so many different parties in play, it can be easy to lose sight of who’s actually driving the project – leading to scope and budget creep.
 Instead, you should look to work with a partner that can help you with as many aspects of the process as possible; from the initial consultancy stage through design and fit-out, and even furnishing the finished space – an approach proven to save up to 30% and deliver the project up to 40% than individual contractors.

 While there is a defined agile methodology, an agile working environment should never be off the peg.
 Your business is unique and so are the things that will ultimately make the project a success.
 So simply doing away with all of the private spaces in your office, throwing in some Scandi-inspired furniture, and declaring every desk a hot desk is unlikely to work if that’s not the right environment for your business.

 Figuring out what approach is likely to get the most from your people and space is partly instinct – after all, you know your business better than anyone – and partly a process of deduction.
 Where the latter is concerned, it can be helpful to have a trained eye assess your not just your workspace but also the way your people work within it.

 An interior design company with a good workplace consultancy service shouldn’t just be able to tell you what’s likely to work based on experience with previous customers.
 The process should include a thorough assessment of current pain points, how productivity can be improved, which areas of your space are being underutilised, and how to future-proof your office for growth.

 Making the move to an agile environment involves so much more than the physical.
 Without melding practical, well-considered design with the right culture you’re unlikely to reap the rewards in full.
-To learn more about the benefits of making the leap, as well as how to get started, download our Agile Office Report.
+To learn more about the benefits of making the leap, as well as how to get started, download our Office Move Checklist.